Our stories

-A big year marks turning point for David, 11, with new friends, school camp: Rise Central Coast
+A big year marks turning point for David, 11

 Before Rise

 “I have spent many hours with David talking through past decisions and why he’s reacted the way he has.
-We also have worked on building his self-esteem and helping him know he is valued,” said his mentor.
+We also worked on building his self-esteem and helping him know he is valued,” said his mentor.

 School camp success!

-Although he was a little apprehensive, the camp was a major success!
-His teacher told his mentor he was fantastic during the camp and conducted himself well the entire time.
+His teacher said he was fantastic during the camp and conducted himself well the entire time.

-David was so proud of himself and his teacher’s comments that he’s now really looking forward to the next school camp.
-It’s been great for him to experience such a positive event and the good that can come when he puts his newfound emotional regulation skills into action.
+It’s been great for him to experience such a positive outcome to his hard work and see the good that can come when he puts his newfound emotional regulation skills into action.

 Help at home

-David also LOVES fruit and has super healthy taste buds!
+David also LOVES fruit and has ‘super healthy taste buds’!
 To encourage this, his mentor always brings seasonal fresh fruit to their sessions, and they have fun trying new fruits together and discovering new flavours!

 The future